The Next Digital Decade: Essays on the Future of the Internet

+You can do anything - but not everything.
 You know the drill.
 It's Monday morning.
 You arrive at work exhausted from a weekend spent entertaining the kids, paying bills, and running errands.

 World Wide Web is growing at rapid pace.
 On average, more than a billion new pages are added to it every day.
 To give you an idea of how big world wide web is, our Infographic 60 Seconds will cover some really interesting facts about websites that we use on day-to-day basis.
 Please Check - Things That Happen Every Sixty Seconds Part 2 Infographic by- Shanghai Web Designers To Publish this Image on your Blog or Website .

 Interpersonal learning , personalized learning, second life learning , 3d learning, collaborative learning and virtual learning , these are just some of the few buzz words you would be be reading so often in today’s educational literature.
 Things have changed , old methods and pedagogies are no longer relevant.
 The teacher-controlled learning where pre-constructed information is presented in a formal and standardized classroom settings becomes very obsolete.

 Um-bloom-ra Bloom’s Taxonomy Last week I blogged about my Bloomin’ Peacock, a new Bloom’s Taxonomy visual I made to share with teachers in a training.

 A statement of a learning objective contains a verb (an action) and an object (usually a noun).
 The verb generally refers to [actions associated with] the intended cognitive process.
 The object generally describes the knowledge students are expected to acquire or construct.

 So much have been written about Bloom’s taxonomy; one click in a search engine will flood your page with hundreds of articles all of which revolve around this taxonomy.
 Only few are those who have tried to customize it to fit in the 21st century educational paradigm.
 As a fan of Bloom’s pedagogy and being a classroom practitioner, I always look for new ways to improve my learning and teaching, and honestly speaking , if you are a teacher/ educator and still do not understand Bloom’s taxonomy then you are missing out on a great educational resource.
 The following article is a summary and a fruit of my long painstaking research in the field of Bloom’s taxonomy.
 The purpose is to help teachers grow professionally and provide them with a solid informational background on how to better understand and apply Bloom’s taxonomy in classrooms in the light of the new technological advances and innovations.

-This page gathers all of the Bloomin' Apps projects in one place !
-Each of the images has clickable hotspots and includes suggestions for iPad, Google, Android, and Web 2.0 applications to support each of the levels of Bloom's Revised Taxonomy.The use of the triangle shape for Bloomin' apps projects was not used to help clear up the misunderstanding that the levels are hierarchical andthe top levels only make up a tiny portion of the cognitive processes.I have created a page to allow you to share your favorite Web 2.0, iOS, or Android app with others.
+This page gathers all of the Bloomin' Apps projects in one place.Each of the images has clickable hotspots and includes suggestions for iPad, Google, Android, and Web 2.0 applications to support each of the levels of Bloom's Revised Taxonomy.The use of the triangle shape for Bloomin' apps projects was not used to help clear up the misunderstanding that the levels are hierarchical andthe top levels only make up a tiny portion of the cognitive processes.I have created a page to allow you to share your favorite Web 2.0, iOS, or Android app with others.
 Option 1 I was recently reflecting on the triangular shape the Bloom's taxonomies utilize.
 Since the cognitive processes are meant to be used when necessary, and any learner goes up and down the categories as they create new knowledge, I was thinking another type of image might be more explanatory.Here is my draft of the idea of the "interlocking of the cognitive processes" or the "Cogs of Cognition".
 Option 2 Option 3